 Rule VIII — Consideration of endorsement requests; endorsement motions

 - Section 1.
-Endorsement requests shall be considered at every regular meeting of the executive board or central committee between the close of filing and the general election.
-At other times of the year, notice must be provided seven days in advance that endorsement business will be on the agenda.
+Endorsement requests may be considered at every regular meeting of the executive board or central committee between the close of filing and the general election.
+At other times of the year, notice must be provided fourteen days in advance that endorsement business will be on the agenda.

 - Section 3.
-The proposed and adopted calendars must ensure that competing motions from the floor to endorse candidates for the same office are considered sequentially, on a per-office basis.
+The proposed and adopted calendars must ensure that competing motions from the floor to endorse candidates for the same office are considered together.

 - Section 5.
 Endorsement motions are not amendable, nor may they be tabled.
 However, they may be postponed to a future scheduled meeting, if that meeting will take place before the next election.